The site is currently in the early beta testing version.

 will never leave us.

-in Visual Art and Social Justice Studies.
-She is based in New York City as well as in London and Ireland, and her practice
+with a major in Visual Art and Social Justice Studies.
+She is based in New York City as well as in London and Ireland, and

 and worlds he constructs.
 To put it simply, he is a creator of worlds unbeknown to conventional art circles in that he manipulates